Saloni109/datasutram.github.io/innovation_labs/JU/index.md

 * [Visualising_the_Data](https://github.com/datasutram/datasutram.github.io/blob/master/Notebooks/Folium.ipynb)
 * [Making_algorithms](https://github.com/datasutram/datasutram.github.io/blob/master/Notebooks/Date_data.ipynb)

-If you have any doubt, feel free to dicuss in the forun below.
+If you have any doubt, feel free to dicuss in the forum below.

 Thank You